Baby's First Met! Cardi B Shows Off Her Bump at the Met Gala in a Crystal-Covered Creation - and a Crown

 Cardi B has had one insane year — she’s had a meteoric rise in the music industry after the success of “Bodak Yellow.”
 She got engaged to rapper Offset with an eight-carat ring.
 And she’s expecting her first child this summer.
 And what better way to cap it all off than a walk down fashion’s biggest red carpet?
-The rapper attended her very first Met Gala on Monday night and set the carpet on fire with her elaborately-bejeweled ensemble.
+The rapper attended her very first Met Gala on Monday night and set the carpet on fire with her elaborately-bejeweled Moschino by Jeremy Scott ensemble.

-Cardi B made a grand entrance alongside Moschino designer Jeremy Scott (in a matching getup!) wearing a jeweled crown with spindles, and a gown with a high collar, long-sleeves and gloves all covered in intricate beading.
+Cardi B made a grand entrance alongside Moschino designer Jeremy Scott (in a matching getup!) wearing a jeweled crown with spindles, and a gown with a high collar, long-sleeves and gloves all covered in intricate beading inspired by tapestries and embroideries from ecclesiastic vestments.
 She accentuated her baby bump in the form-fitting design and made a statement as she walked the steps with her ball gown skirt cascading behind her.

 Cardi B, 25, is expecting her first child with Offset, 26, and is due the first week of July, according to TMZ reports.